 “I don’t have time to slow down and smell the roses – I’m a mum!”

 It isn’t as hard as you might think.
-Even simple activities such as having a bath, painting your nails, and walking are all perfect opportunities to practice mindful self-care.
+Even simple activities such as having a bath, cooking, and walking are perfect opportunities to practice mindful self-care.

 Try these three easy ways to incorporate mindful self-care into your day:

 In a mum’s world of rushing around, endless to-do lists, and overwhelming distractions, we are in increasing need of some intentional practice of mind discipline.
 So having the time to establish this act of essential self-care might seem impossible.

 The trick to getting a new habit in place is to link it to something you already do.
 For example, if you can tag your practice time to the end of your morning shower or before your morning coffee you are much more likely to do it.

 It doesn’t have to be a 20-minute guided meditation (although that would be amazing!) - a mindful walk or a few minutes sitting still with your eyes closed will still be beneficial.